dodekanisou/home-automation/Readme.md

 This is a hobby project that was created during Christmas 2019 in order to:
 - Play with the Auth0.com service.
-- Discover what's new in .net core 3.1.
+- Discover what's new in .net core 3.1 (and upgrade to all the way to .net 6.0)
 - Allow people in my building to control public doors (including garage) from their mobile phones
 - Expose internal video feed from the motion project that runs in the RPI.